 - Coeditors, Associated Editors, and Reviewers must declare to the Editor any conflict of interest before starting the review process.

 - For further information on Conflict of Interest refer to Council of Science Editors White Paper on Publication Ethics (English or Portuguese versions).

-- Research grants from funding agencies (please inform the research funder and the grant number) or any financial support must be declared.
+- Research grants from funding agencies (please inform the research funder and the grant number) or any financial support must be declared in the Acknowledgements section.

 - Arquivos de Zoologia recommends the deposit of scientific data in appropriate repositories and its citation in accordance with FAIR principles (Findable, Accessible, Interoperable and Re-usable).